Hyperballistic transport in dense systems of charged particles under ac electric fields: Model of driven particle-bath systems

 We consider the same model as in Ref.~\cite{CuiZaccone2018}, in which an external, time-dependent electric field, $E(t)$, is applied to a dense medium.
 The motion of the tagged particle of mass $m$ is embedded in a dense medium (thermal bath) of other particles.
+Both the tagged particle as well as the particles (oscillators) forming the bath are electrically charged and dynamically respond to the external AC electric field.
 In order to effectively decompose the effect of the thermal bath onto the normal modes of the system, we use the Caldeira-Leggett trick of representing the thermal environment as fictitious harmonic oscillators with natural frequencies corresponding to the eigenmodes of the medium.
 In our theory, these fictitious harmonic oscillators are electrically charged, and thus are subject to the effect of the external electric field via the Lorentz force.
-The latter acts on all the charged particles which, in reality, form the medium and the thermal bath.
 Hence, the thermal bath responds to the external field and its statistics is modified by the external field, as it should be, in the physical reality.
 We shall neglect magnetic forces throughout.

 The Hamiltonian $H$ (in 1D) of the total system consists of the Hamiltonian of the tagged particle